 genome analysis (with Gill Bejerano's lab at Stanford), patterns of

 evolutionary change we have previously learned in sticklebacks, signatures of selection in human populations, and

-functional tests of human-specific sequence changes using mouse models
+functional tests of human-specific sequence changes using mouse models and human cultured cells

 (Guenther et al. 2014;